albantani17/Task-Tracker/readme.md

 ﻿# Task Tracker CLI

 Task Tracker CLI is a lightweight command-line application for capturing, updating, and tracking personal tasks.
-It implements the roadmap.sh Task Tracker project and runs on Windows, macOS, and Linux.
+It implements the https://roadmap.sh/projects/task-tracker Task Tracker project and runs on Windows, macOS, and Linux.

 ## Features
 - Add new tasks with the default `todo` status.